Saber1Y/Life-Ledger/contracts/README.md

 # 🧬 LifeLedger — Decentralized Health Record Registry

-LifeLedger is a decentralized health record registry system built using smart contracts, IPFS/Filecoin for storage, and deployed on the **Polygon Amoy Testnet**.
+LifeLedger is a decentralized health record registry system built using smart contracts, IPFS/Filecoin for storage, and deployed on the **Base Mainnet**.
 It enables patients to securely store medical records and grant/revoke access to healthcare providers.

 ---